TanvirIslam-BD/weather-forcast-web-app/README.md

 Fetching and displaying weather data using the 7Timer API.
 Horizontal layout for forecast items to avoid vertical scrolling.
 Responsive design for better user experience on different devices.

-3. Description of Your Approach
-Approach and Thought Process:
+Description of Your and Thought Process:

 Planning: